 It is no secret that we love sweet temptation.
 After all, chocolate consumption by the Swiss ranks first in Europe.
 In 2019, Mr. and Mrs. Swiss consumed a remarkable 10.4 kg of chocolate per person, while our northern neighbors in Germany came in second with 8.8 kg.

 Whether this is a podium position to be proud of remains to be seen.
-The fact is, however, that Switzerland is famous for its chocolate, not least because the chocolatiers at Lindt invented milk chocolate by a mishap in 1879
+The fact is, however, that Switzerland is famous for its chocolate, not least because the chocolatiers at Lindt invented milk chocolate through a mishap in 1879

 As you can imagine, tons of chocolate is made in Switzerland every day and to the delight of all sweet tooths, there are several chocolate factories that open their doors to visitors.
-So if you want to get a glimpse behind the scenes of one of Switzerland's most important flagships, you've come to the right place.
+So if you want to catch a glimpse behind the scenes of one of Switzerland's most important flagships, you've come to the right place.

 The person behind this famous chocolate brand is called Aquilino Maestrani.
 In 1852, this ambitious entrepreneur and tinkerer founded the company and thus left his mark on Swiss chocolate history.
 The Maestrani company also owns the Munz and Minor brands, which are indispensable in any supermarket in this country.